phisles/mistral-chunk-summary/README.md

 ### 1. Reading the Transcript

-The program reads the transcript from a file specified by the `transcript_file_path` variable.
+The program reads transcripts from files specified by the `transcript_folder_path` variable.

 ### 2. Splitting into Sentences